-The fourth Karmapa was born in Kongpo province, in central Tibet.
+The fourth Karmapa was born in Chamdo province, in eastern Tibet.
 It is said that while pregnant, his mother could hear the sound of the mantra Om Mani Padme Hung coming from her womb, and that the baby said the mantra as soon as he was born.
 At the age of three, he announced that he was the Karmapa.

 At a young age, he manifested the ability of the Karmapas to perform extraordinary activities, as spontaneously reading books and receiving many profound teachings in his dreams.
 As a teenager, he received the formal transmissions of both the Kagyu and Nyingma lineages from the great Nyingma guru Yungtönpa, the third Karmapa’s spiritual heir.
 At age nineteen, Emporer Toghon Temur invited the Karmapa to return to China.
 He accepted and began an extended journey, stopping many places along the way to give teachings.
 He taught for three years in China, establishing many temples and monasteries there.
 Temur was the last Mongol emperor of China.
 The subsequent emperor of the Ming dynasty later invited the Karmapa to China, but Rolpe Dorje sent a lama in his place.

 During his return to Tibet from China, Rolpe Dorje gave upasaka, lay ordination, to a very special child whom he named Kunga Nyingpo.
 Rolpe Dorje predicted that this child, from the Tsongka region, would play an important role in the Buddhism of Tibet.
 The child was to become known as the great master Tsongkhapa, the founder of the Gelugpa school.